isavannahr/Bionformatics/ReplicationOrigin/README.md

 Finding this replication origin is important becuase this knowledge assists in technologies such as gene therapy, which allows viral vectors to replicate effectively.

+In Vibrio cholerae the DNA box sequence is ATGATCAAG and its reverse complement CTTGATCAT.
+The start locations of these in the V. cholerae genome can be found using patternmatching.py

 I wrote a few scripts that may help find the ori, some being more useful than others and some more preliminary than others.
 Let me know if you have any input, thank you!